Market Drayton and Rural Parishes Community Covenant

 Support Our Community

-Do you work to support everyone in your representative community to participate in on-going decisions and activities in an inclusive manner?
+We work hard to ensure the group considers the voice of everyone in our community, encouraging them where possitble to participate in on-going decisions and activities in an inclusive manner.

 fcli fordhall cow graphic